 Other secularization processes take place due to lack of an alternative.
 For example, civil marriages outside Israel are the only path to get married for FSU immigrants who are not recognized as Jews by the rabbinical establishment ( Prashizky and Remennick, 2016).
 At the same time, more and more Israel-born secular couples who could have gotten married in Israel, opt not to do so, as a protest against the religious ritual or in search for an alternative and a meaningful one.
 These tendencies at secularization of marriage forced the state to grant some acknowledgment to civil marriages.
 Some scholars suggest that the inspiration for resisting religious coercion and struggling for the freedom of expression and for basic civil rights was to a large degree the contribution of FSU immigrants ( Ben-Porat, 2013; Cohen and Susser, 2009).

 In fact, the social dispute around FSU immigrants awoke old secular ideological battles that were previously silenced for political reasons.
 But they could not be silenced any longer as they had to do with everyday survival needs of the immigrants.
-For example, immigrants’ economic inability to purchase a car, which in fact grounded them on Shabbat, reawoke the dispute around public transportation on Shabbat and led to local initiatives that in the past months started operating public buses on Shabbat.
+For example, immigrants’ economic inability to purchase a car reawaked the dispute around public transportation on Shabbat and led to local initiatives that started operating public buses on Shabbat.
 It appears that the cultural and contextual background of FSU immigrants challenges the status quo arrangements and the monopoly of the orthodox religious establishment in Israel.
 This encourages not only secularization processes in modern Israel but also cultural pluralism vis-à-vis various social minorities such as for example, the LGBQT community.

 New Commemoration Days and Holidays